DonBraulio/donbraulio.github.io/content/posts/maskcam.md

 ### Not only Computer Vision

-The complete system didn't only need to run the object detection and tracker system.
+The complete system also needed to handle a bunch of tasks aside of object detection and tracking.
 We had to run 5 different Python processes in order to meet all the required features for our smart camera.

 So we used Python multiprocessing to orchestrate these processes:
  1. DeepStream Pipeline + Object Tracker: Runs object detection, tracks objects with Norfair, and generates metadata.